home | donate | contact us

 • Have a sign-up sheet so you can contact those that attend in the future.
 Consider using the Afterschool for All petition as your sign-in sheet.

-• Before the meeting, print up enough Sample Letters for everyone who will attend so people can use them to structure the format of their letters.
-They can handwrite their letters or use computers (if available).
-It is essential that they include their name, address and phone number on the letters.
+• Before the meeting, print up enough Sample Letters for everyone who will attend so people can use them to structure the format of their letters, or email them to everyone who has said they will attend.
+They can handwrite or type their letters, but it is essential that they include their name, home address and phone number on the letters.

-• Provide pens, paper, envelopes and, if possible, stamps.
+• Provide pens, paper, envelopes and, if possible, stamps to those who will be hand-writing their letters.
 Perhaps these materials can be donated from an office-supply store or local company willing to make a donation to help support afterschool programs.
-After attendees address and stamp the envelopes, collect them and put them in the mail.
-Try to urge attendees to complete the letters before they leave the meeting - it may be difficult for them to find time once they leave.
+If attendees plan to email their letters, see if they can bring a laptop or iPad to the event.
+Try to urge attendees to complete the letters before they leave the meetingit may be difficult for them to find time once they leave.